embedded-robotics/diabetes-detection-machine-learning/README.md

 6. Use `xgboost_diabetes.ipynb` to train and evalute XGBoost classifier
 7. For the evaluation of all the models, use `diabetes_classification.ipynb` since it includes training and evaluation code for all the models
 8. The training parameters for `MLP Classifier` were finalized using GridSearch and KFold cross validation.
 The training code and evaluation code can be found in the directory `mlp_gridsearch`
 9. The training parameters for `XGBoost Classifier` were finalized using GridSearch and KFold cross validation.
-The training code and evaluation code can be found in the directory `xgboost_parameter_finding.ipynb`
+The training code and evaluation code can be found in the notebook `xgboost_parameter_finding.ipynb`
+10. The training parameters for `SVM and Logistic Regression Classifier` were finalized using GridSearch and KFold cross validation.
+The training code and evaluation code can be found in the notebook `lg-svm_gridsearch.ipynb`
-10. An experiment was conducted using an undersampling technique to cater for imbalanced data which is provided in `undersampling_experiment.ipynb`
+11. An experiment was conducted using an undersampling technique to cater for imbalanced data which is provided in `undersampling_experiment.ipynb`